hlolli/csound-mode/README.md

 <kbd>M-x package-install [RET] csound-mode [RET]</kbd>

-To load, download the repository and add it to your emacs dotfile:
+Alternatively, download the repository and add it to your emacs dotfile, note that csound-mode requires `multi.el` and `shut-up.el`, (multi and shut-up on MELPA respectively) so you would need to install those packages manually.

 ```el
 ;; Change directory path according to csound-mode dir location.